Initial public offering: Allocation and pricing

 Public offerings are sold to both institutional investors and retail clients of the underwriters.
-A licensed securities salesperson (Registered Representative in the US and Canada) selling shares of a public offering to his clients is paid a portion of the selling concession (the fee paid by the issuer to the underwriter) rather than by his client.
+A licensed securities salesperson (Registered Representative in the US and Canada) selling shares of a public offering to their clients is paid a portion of the selling concession (the fee paid by the issuer to the underwriter) rather than by their client.
 In some situations, when the IPO is not a "hot" issue (undersubscribed), and where the salesperson is the client's advisor, it is possible that the financial incentives of the advisor and client may not be aligned.

 The issuer usually allows the underwriters an option to increase the size of the offering by up to 15% under a specific circumstance known as the greenshoe or overallotment option.
-This option is always exercised when the offering is considered a "hot" issue, by virtue of being oversubscribed.
+This option is typically exercised when the offering is considered a "hot" issue, by virtue of being oversubscribed.

 In the US, clients are given a preliminary prospectus, known as a red herring prospectus, during the initial quiet period.
 The red herring prospectus is so named because of a bold red warning statement printed on its front cover.
 The warning states that the offering information is incomplete, and may be changed.
 The actual wording can vary, although most roughly follow the format exhibited on the Facebook IPO red herring.
 During the quiet period, the shares cannot be offered for sale.
 Brokers can, however, take indications of interest from their clients.
 At the time of the stock launch, after the Registration Statement has become effective, indications of interest can be converted to buy orders, at the discretion of the buyer.
 Sales can only be made through a final prospectus cleared by the Securities and Exchange Commission.